 The first of his three tournament victories came in 2000, and it started off his year of total and utter dominance of the four majors.
-Hosted at a tough playing Pebble Beach in California, Woods blew away the field on all four days, putting together rounds of 65, 69, 71 and 67 to win by a record 15 shots.
+Hosted at a tough playing Pebble Beach in California, the 2019 host course, Woods blew away the field on all four days, putting together rounds of 65, 69, 71 and 67 to win by a record 15 shots.
 He was the only man under par and the era of Tiger had begun.

 A 12th came in 2001 at Southern Hills in Oklahoma but a year later at Bethpage Black, Tiger shot a final round 72 to win by three over Phil Mickelson.
 He would not win the tournament again until 2008 but that isn’t to say there were not close shaves.

 In 2005 Tiger was chasing down Michael Campbell but the Kiwi showed remarkable resilience all week to post level par and win over Tiger by two shots.

 A year later at Winged Foot, Tiger would miss his first US Open cut, but he bounced back in 2007, nearly winning his third US Open.
 Tiger was one shot off forcing a playoff with Angel Cabrera who put together a sublime final day 69 to win at Oakmont.
 Cabrera and American Anthony Kim were the only two men to post sub-par scores on the final day.

 Torrey Pines hosted the 2008 tournament, and the California based course was the venue of arguably Tiger’s greatest ever achievement winning the tournament on a ruined knee.